 Murine typhus is generally treated with antibiotics, which nearly always work well.
 Very few people die from the infection.
 As is the case with many bacterial diseases, elderly people or people with additional health problems are most likely to die after being infected.
-The fact that the disease is becoming more common in Texas, as described in the quote above, is a concern.

 The brown rat is the most common wild rat in many areas.
 It's sometimes involved in the transmission of murine typhus to humans.